 How a 401(k) Withdrawal Works

-A 401(k) withdrawal gives you access to the vested portion of your 401(k) account balance.
-However, this can come with hefty penalties, fees, and taxes.
+By using a 401(k) withdrawal, you can access the vested portion of your 401(k) account balance.
+However, it’s important to keep in mind that this option is typically associated with hefty penalties, fees, and taxes.

 401(k) accounts are designed for retirement, so the IRS assesses an additional income tax of 10% on withdrawals made prior to the age of 59.5.
 Since the funds you withdraw may also be taxed as regular income, your plan administrator could also be required to withhold 20% for federal taxes.